henryfinstonperry/Developer-Wiki/Best-Practices/README.md

 ### **Workarounds:**
 - **Swap embedded forms for buttons with external links.** Instead of embedding donation forms, provide a clear CTA button that opens the form in the user's default browser.
 - **Use PHP instead of JavaScript where possible.** If your form requires JavaScript, consider shifting logic to the backend to avoid client-side suppression.
 - **Communicate these limitations to clients.** In some cases, no workaround exists due to Meta’s restrictive in-app browser policies.
-Let clients know what’s possible and what isn’t.
+Let GX know what’s possible and what isn’t.

 ## Troubleshooting WordPress Builders
 Page builders like Elementor and Beaver Builder can sometimes fail to save or load correctly.
 This can be due to browser-specific issues, cache problems, or conflicts with other plugins.